Akshat120/Diseases-Info-Portal/readme.md

 # Diseases-Info-Portal
-*User able to know types of diseases and cure of it now available.
+<li>User able to know types of diseases and cure of it now available.</li>